ASHUTOSHBTECH2025CHOUDHARY/Auro.EDU/README.md

 npm start
 ```

-Open your browser and go to [http://localhost:3000/](http://localhost:3000/) to view the app.
+Open your browser and go to [http://localhost:3000/](http://localhost:5173/) to view the app.

-## API Endpoint

-This project uses a free online API (e.g., [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts)) to fetch data dynamically.

 ## How It Works